Music Theory and Composition

 BM, Oberlin Conservatory of Music

-Conservatory of Music.
-Prior to his appointment at IUP, he served as assistant professor of Music at the University of Pittsburgh at
+John Levey is associate professor of Music at Indiana University of Pennsylvania, where he teaches composition and coordinates the program in music theory.
+Prior to his appointment at IUP, he served as assistant professor and director of Music at the University of Pittsburgh at Bradford.